 INTRODUCTION

 The association between consumption of sugar-sweetened beverages (SSB) and adverse health outcomes has been extensively reported in the literature.1-5 Authors generally focus on weight gain and obesity, giving little attention to oral health despite the existence of two preventable and highly prevalent oral health problems that are associated with diet: dental caries and erosion.
-The World Health Organization has estimated that dental caries affects between 60 and 90% of schoolchildren and the vast majority of adults.6 The prevalence of dental erosion varies greatly in the literature and across countries, but reports show that up to three-quarters of the population present some degree of tooth erosion worldwide.7,8 Among many consequences, these conditions may lead to pain, discomfort, disfigurement, acute and chronic infections, and eating and sleeping disruption as well as higher risk of hospitalisation, high treatment costs and lost work/school days.9,10 For children, caries affects nutrition, growth and weight gain leading to, for example, lower levels of beta-carotene, folate and vitamin C.10
+The World Health Organization has estimated that dental caries affects between 60 and 90% of schoolchildren and the vast majority of adults.6 The prevalence of dental erosion varies greatly in the literature and across countries, but reports show that up to three-quarters of the population present some degree of tooth erosion worldwide.7,8 Among many consequences, these conditions may lead to pain, discomfort, disfigurement, acute and chronic infections, and eating and sleeping disruption as well as higher risk of hospitalisation, high treatment costs and lost work/school days.9,10 For children, caries affects nutrition, growth and weight gain.10

-SSB have been implicated as important risk factors for adverse oral health as they contain large quantities of sugar and are highly acidic, and therefore contribute to the development of dental caries and erosion.11-13 SSB include the full spectrum of soft drinks, fruit drinks, and energy and vitamin water drinks.
+SSB have been implicated as important risk factors for adverse oral health as they contain large quantities of sugar and are highly acidic, and therefore contribute to the development of dental caries and tooth erosion.11-13 Dental caries is caused by endogenous bacteria that produce acid from the metabolism of carbohydrates, e.g., sugar, whereas tooth erosion is caused by intrinsic and extrinsic acids, e.g., gastro-oesophageal reflux and SSB.
+An acidic environment in the oral cavity, below the critical pH (5.5) at which enamel demineralisation occurs, results in loss of the tooth surface if left unchecked.3,14 SSB include the full spectrum of soft drinks, fruit drinks, and energy and vitamin water drinks.
 They are non-alcoholic, carbonated or non-carbonated and may contain naturally derived sweeteners such as sucrose and glucose, or artificial sweeteners such as aspartame.
 Their consumption has tripled worldwide in the last 50 years, and this trend has been associated with increasing prevalence of many non-communicable diseases, such as metabolic syndrome, type-2 diabetes and cardiovascular disease.1,11

 Although some studies have investigated the association between SSB consumption and oral health,5,15-18 the evidence has not been pooled quantitatively.
-Knowledge of the strength of effect would be beneficial for policymakers aiming to design public policies to reduce SSB consumption, including sugar taxation.
+Knowledge of the strength of effect would be beneficial for policymakers aiming to design public policies to reduce SSB consumption, including sugar taxation, which aims to reduce consumption by increasing SSB prices.
 The aim of this systematic review is therefore to determine the strength of association between consumption of different levels of SSB and dental caries and erosion in the general population by conducting meta-analyses, dose-response analyses and appraisal of the quality of evidence.

 METHODS

-A systematic review and meta-analysis were undertaken following PRISMA guidelines for systematic reviews,19 and the protocol was registered in the PROSPERO database (registration number CRD42018088720).
+The study addressed the following research question: in the general population, is consumption of higher levels of sugar-sweetened beverages compared with lower levels of consumption, associated with dental caries and/or dental erosion, and what is the strength of the association?
+To answer this, a systematic review and meta-analysis were undertaken following PRISMA guidelines for systematic reviews,19 and the protocol was registered in the PROSPERO database (registration number CRD42018088720).

 Search strategy